Pinky Lee: Television

 Others in the cast: Betty Jane Howarth, Jimmy Brown, Molly Bee, Jack McCoy, Mel Koontz, Cindy Sue, Susabelle, Ken Mayer, Isabel Dwan, Sidney Fields, Margie Lizst, Milton Newberger and Jymme Shore.
 Adding to the show's bounce and style was its musical director and master organist Gaylord Carter, who underscored every moment with appropriate accompaniment.

-In September 1955, Lee collapsed on camera during a live show due to illness.
+On September 20, 1955, Lee collapsed on camera during a live show due to illness.
 His normal antics were so energetic that apparently the cameraman and the show's director assumed the fall an ad lib part of his performance.
 The "Peanut Gallery", an audience usually composed almost entirely of pre-adolescent children who were coached by a staff member, continued their enthusiastic cheering and applause from the on-stage bleachers.
 After as much as ten seconds of writhing by the stricken Lee, the camera abruptly panned to the still-cheering audience.
 The following afternoons Pinky Lee was not present.
 This effectively ended his leading role on the show, which continued without him until June 9, 1956.

 Rumors that he had died of a heart attack, prompted by the incident, persisted for decades.
 Occasionally, newspaper items mentioned the "late" Lee – even though he was performing at a dinner theater in the same city as one of the reporting newspapers.
 The incident also spawned rumors that Lee had been institutionalized after going insane on live television.

-In 1957, Lee hosted The Gumby Show, the original appearance of that claymation character.
+In 1957, Lee hosted The Gumby Show, the original appearance of that clay animation character.
 In 1963, Lee attempted a return to kids' TV, hosting a local children's comedy program on KABC-TV in Los Angeles.
 This series was nationally syndicated for the 1964–65 TV seasons, but the program fell prey to creative interference from the show's producers and station management.
 Lee fought the interference, but his efforts were for naught.
 The Pinky Lee Kids TV Show went off the air after one season.
 One episode was released on DVD/VHS by Shokus Video, and a DVD with two episodes was released by Alpha Video.

 Lee returned to television in 1983, appearing on NBC's Yummy Awards, a mock awards show hosted by Ricky Schroder that honored the best children's TV programming of the year.

-Movies and Theater
+Movies and theatre

 Lee can be seen in films, including Lady of Burlesque, Earl Carroll Vanities, Pals of the Golden West, South of Caliente, and Blonde Ransom; and Lee appeared on television shows, including Ed Sullivan's Toast of the Town.

-Lee also appeared in regional theaters throughout the U.S. in Sugar Babies and other shows in the late 1980s.
+Lee also appeared in regional theatres throughout the U.S. in Sugar Babies and other shows in the late 1980s.